soberhofer/munki-serial-enroll/README.md

 On the client side, tweak (for your organization) the two user-defined variables and run the munki_enroll.sh script, which will then communicate with the server about what manifest to create.

 The included munki_enroll.sh script can be executed in any number of ways (Terminal, ARD, DeployStudio workflow, LaunchAgent, etc.).
-Once the script is executed, the Client Identifier is switched to a unique identifier based on the system's hostname.

 ## Acknowledgements
 I've done a lot of work on this, but a lot of credit for this concept must go to [Cody Eding](https://github.com/edingc), the creator of Munki-Enroll, which I forked this from.